carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 Comments in UNIX shell scripts (denoted by `#`) are typically ignored, but there are exceptions.
-For instance the special `#!` comment at the beginning of scripts specifies what program should be used to run it (you'll typically see `{{ site.local.bash_shebang }}`).
+For instance the special `#!` comment at the beginning of a script specifies what program should be used to run it (you'll typically see `{{ site.local.bash_shebang }}`).
 Schedulers like {{ site.sched.name }} also have a special comment used to denote special scheduler-specific options.
 Though these comments differ from scheduler to scheduler,